 This was especially true for the Floor Access Covers.
 It was crucial that they prevented the passage of fire through service channels, as well as protecting their vital contents – including ventilation ducting, electrics, communication cables and rail services.

-Howe Green 7500 Series Floor Access Covers have a three hour fire rating in line with BS 476: Part 20: 1987.
+Howe Green 7500 Series Floor Access Covers are third party fire certified for two hours on integrity and one hour for insulation* in line with BS 476: Part 22.
 Many other service covers cannot boast this degree of protection to certified standards.
 Alongside this, they are shown to tolerate the most extreme foot – as well as vehicle – trafficking.
 Howe Green’s products are frequently specified for prominent and highly trafficked projects, and have been used on many London Underground and overland rail schemes, including the redevelopment of St. Pancras Station.

 Two types of Howe Green’s 7500 Series Stainless Steel covers were used on the project.
 As well as single covers, the company’s innovative multipart covers were also used.
 A series of panels set into one larger frame, they grant simple access to complex junctions of service utilities.
 Crucially – especially given their installation on the London Underground – all Howe Green Access Panels are available as tamper-resistant units, ensuring complete security, with special lifting keys provided for ease of access.

 Alongside the security, durability and fire performance qualities that make them ideal for use on specialised projects such as the London Underground, Howe Green 7500 Series panels have other key advantages.
 They are non-corrosive and will not rust.
 They can also be infilled with cements and screeds, allowing them to be exactly matched to flooring – whether it’s timber, terrazzo or carpeting.